bxparks/AceButton/README.md

 (e.g. 1 MB) and static memory (e.g. 80 kB), it seems reasonable to allow `AceButton` and `ButtonConfig` to be created and deleted from the heap.
 (See [Issue #46](https://github.com/bxparks/AceButton/issues/46) for the motivation.)
-Therefore, with v1.5, I have added a virtual destructor for the `ButtonConfig` and its subclasses which is conditionally compiled for the following 32-bit processors:

-* ESP8266
-* ESP32

-Testing shows that the virtual destructor adds only about 60-120 bytes of flash memory for these microcontrollers, which is a trivial amount of flash memory compared to the ~1 MB flash memory available on an ESP8266.
+Testing shows that the virtual destructor adds only about 60-120 bytes of flash memory for these microcontrollers, probably because the `malloc()` and `free()` functions are already pulled in by something else.
+The 60-120 bytes of additional consumption seems trivial compared to the range of ~256 kB to ~4 MB flash memory available on these 32-bit processors.

+Therefore, I added a virtual destructor for the `ButtonConfig` class (v1.5) and enabled it for all architectures *other* than `ARDUINO_ARCH_AVR` (v1.6.1).
+This prevents 8-bit processors with limited memory from suffering the overhead of an extra 600 bytes of flash memory usage.

 Even for 32-bit processors, I still recommend avoiding the creation and deletion of objects from the heap, to avoid the risk of heap fragmentation.
-If a variable number of buttons is needed, try to design the application so that all buttons which will ever be needed are predefined in a global pool.
+If a variable number of buttons is needed, it might be possible to design the application so that all buttons which will ever be needed are predefined in a global pool.
 Even if some of the `AceButton` and `ButtonConfig` instances are unused, the overhead is probably smaller than the overhead of wasted space due to heap fragmentation.

 ## Resource Consumption